 Agency releases report detailing findings of probe into Chicago officer's fatal shooting of Anthony Alvarez

-CHICAGO — The Civilian Office of Police Accountability (COPA) released its summary report Wednesday that details its investigation’s findings and recommendations in the 2021 fatal shooting of Anthony Alvarez by a Chicago police officer.
+CHICAGO — The Civilian Office of Police Accountability has released its summary report that details findings and recommendations in the investigation of the 2021 fatal shooting of Anthony Alvarez by a Chicago police officer.

-Alvarez, 22, was fatally shot by Chicago police Officer Evan Solano after a foot chase in the Portage Park neighborhood.
+Alvarez, 22, was shot by Officer Evan Solano after a foot chase in Portage Park.
 In July, Police Board member Steven Block reviewed COPA’s investigation and denied its recommendation to fire Solano.
-He had sided with Chicago police Superintendent David Brown’s recommendation for a 20-day suspension for Solano instead.
+He had sided with police Superintendent David Brown’s recommendation for a 20-day suspension for Solano instead.

 Andrea Kersten, COPA’s chief administrator, had expressed her disappointment in Block’s decision and said she stood by COPA’s investigation and findings.

-At the time of the police board meeting, the summary report was not publicly available.
-The 46-page report was made available to read on COPA’s website Wednesday.
+At the time of the Police Board meeting, the summary report was not publicly available.
+The 46-page report was made available on COPA’s website Wednesday.

 Alvarez was shot while moving away from Solano, who was pursuing him and yelling at him to “drop the gun,” a video of the shooting released last year showed.
 Solano fired shots, and footage shows Alvarez drop a pistol as he fell to the ground.
 He was shot in the back and thigh, an autopsy later revealed.